 Part of it could be anatomy.
-Women have more nerve receptors than men, so they may be hard-wired to feel more pain.8 Even something as seemingly minor as the thickness of your skin or the size of your body can affect pain perception.9 Another reason may be that women are more likely to see a doctor than men, so maybe they're just getting diagnosed more often.
+Women have more nerve receptors than men, so they may be hard-wired to feel more pain.
+Even something as seemingly minor as the thickness of your skin or the size of your body can affect pain perception.
+Another reason may be that women are more likely to see a doctor than men, so maybe they're just getting diagnosed more often.

-Genetics also plays a role, affecting how long neurons that transmit pain signals to the brain survive and the strength of pain response, as well as pain tolerance, perception, and response to pain relievers.2 But we also know that reproductive hormones-estrogen and progesterone in women, testosterone in men-play a role in these pain-related gender differences.
+Genetics also plays a role, affecting how long neurons that transmit pain signals to the brain survive, the strength of pain response, and pain tolerance, perception, and response to pain relievers.

+But we also know that reproductive hormones-estrogen and progesterone in women, testosterone in men-play a role in these pain-related gender differences.